 has never been bigger.
 The have-nots are permanently relegated to

-the world of handouts, check cashing rip-off operations, stealing,
+the world of "money stores", handouts, stealing, fraud,

-what are now essential tools to helping you be successful and more
+obtaining what are now essential tools for helping you be successful

-efficient in a modern economy: Credit cards, loans, mortgages -
+and more efficient in a modern economy: Credit cards, loans, mortgages

-even essentials like a telephone and hydro!
-You no longer have constitutional
+- even essentials like a internet, telephone and hydro!
+You no longer

-rights to a phone and heat for your house (remember privatization?)
+have constitutional rights to a phone and heat for your house (remember

-Well, your new telephone *corporation* looks first at your credit
+privatization?)
+Well, your telephone *corporation* looks first at

-history before giving you service, not your rights as a citizen
+your credit history before giving you service, not your rights as

 - Prepare your children for the change by discussing it with